GNU-Ymir/Documentations/en/advanced/best.md

 <br>

-From the above example, the compiler returns an error, when trying to call the function **`good`** without *aliasing* nor *copying*.
+From the above example, the compiler returns an error, when trying to call the function **`good`** without *aliasing* nor *copying* at line **6**.
 This error prevents from copying values implicitely without writting it down, nor making *aliasing* of the values and giving the write permission to foreign functions without informing the compiler of our agreement.
 All the other calls are valid, the wish of the user being totally explicit.

 ```error
 Error : the call operator is not defined for main::good and {mut [mut i32]}